containerum/containerum-docs/content/kubernetes/installation/4etcd.md

 ### Bootstrapping an etcd Cluster Member
-Run each command from this section on each instance, that you would like to use as etcd node.
+**Run each command from this section on each instance, that you would like to use as etcd node**.

 As it described in [prerequirements](../prerequirements.md), you may install etcd to either master node instances or separate instances.

 Login to each that instance via ssh.